sveltia/sveltia-cms/README.md

 Sveltia CMS comes with a handy DeepL integration so that you can translate any text field from another locale without leaving the content editor.
 To enable the high-quality, quick translation feature:

 1. Sign up for [DeepL API](https://www.deepl.com/pro-api/) and copy your Authentication Key from DeepL’s Account page.
-1. Go back to Sveltia CMS, click on the Account button at the top right corner, then click Preferences.
+1. Go back to Sveltia CMS, click on the Account button at the top right corner, then click Settings.
-1. Paste your key to the DeepL API Authentication Key field, and close the Preferences dialog.
+1. Paste your key to the DeepL API Authentication Key field, and close the Settings dialog.
 1. Open any entry, and you can now translate all fields or individual fields by selecting the Translate menu item.
 1. If you have upgraded to DeepL API Pro, provide your new Authentication Key in the same way.